Why D65 Lighting Matters in Industrial Manufacturing

 Our Approach: Survey, Specify, Certify

 We don't just sell lighting fixtures.
-Our consultative approach ensures your facility's color evaluation environment meets the full requirements of the applicable standards — not just color temperature, but spectral fidelity, UV content, illuminance levels, evenness, surround conditions, and metamerism index.
+Our consultative approach ensures your facility's color evaluation environment meets the full requirements of the applicable standards — not just color temperature, but spectral fidelity, UV content, illuminance levels, uniformity, surround conditions, and metamerism index.

 1. Lighting Compliance Survey